edgar brawl stars tekenen

 Trust me, it makes a huge difference.

-For paper, you can use standard printer paper if you’re just starting out.
-But if you’re serious, go for a slightly heavier sketchpad paper.
+For paper, standard printer paper works fine when you’re just getting started.
+But if you’re serious about it, grab a slightly heavier sketchpad paper instead.
 It holds up better to erasing and coloring.

 We’ll get into color suggestions later, so no worries there.

-Think of it this way: if you jump straight into the details, you might end up with a lopsided mess.
-Trust me, I’ve been there.
+Jump straight into the details and you’ll end up with a lopsided mess.
+I’ve been there.

 Start with the head.
 Visualize Edgar’s head as a simple oval.
 Draw a guideline for the eye level.